Bothrops atrox: Feeding

-The main diet includes mostly small mammals (such as rodents and opossums) and birds, but also frogs, lizards, smaller snakes, fish, centipedes, and tarantulas.
-Larger prey is struck and released, after which it is tracked down via its scent trail.
+Their main diet includes mostly small mammals (such as rodents and opossums) and birds, but also frogs, lizards, smaller snakes, fish, crayfish, centipedes, and tarantulas.
+Larger prey is struck and released, after which it is tracked down by its scent trail.

 Reproduction

 Bothrops atrox can give live birth to up to 80 offspring at once.
 Adults breed year-round.
 After mating, females with developing embryos travel in and out of sunlight to keep themselves and the embryos at a constant temperature.
 In equatorial regions, the gestation period is about three to four months, with an average of 60 young per litter.
 At birth, the young are about 30 cm in total length, more brightly colored than adults, and have yellow or beige tails.

+Three species of the Neotropical pit viper Bothrops atrox group were confirmed to undergo facultative parthenogenesis on the basis of captivity information and by the use of molecular markers (heterologous microsatellites).
+Infertile eggs, non-viable ova and malformed offspring were frequent in those cases.

 Venom

 These snakes are known to search for rodents in coffee and banana plantations.
 Workers there are often bitten by the snakes, which can lie camouflaged for hours, nearly undetectable, and strike with high speed.

-Their venom is hemorrhagic, damaging the vascular endothelium and consuming coagulation factors in a mechanism known as “venom-induced consumption coagulopathy”.
+Their venom is hemorrhagic, damaging the vascular endothelium and consuming coagulation factors in a mechanism known as venom-induced consumption coagulopathy.
 As a result, clotting assays such as prothrombin time and aPTT will be highly disturbed.
 Spontaneous recovery from coagulopathy is seen 14 to 30 hours after bite according to a study performed in French Guiana.
-A Mexican polyvalent antivenom was tested but had no effect on it.
-Bothrops atrox venom can result in several systemic and local symptoms, such as severe bleeding, kidney failure, abnormal clotting, blisters and necrosis.
+A Mexican polyvalent antivenom was tested, but had no effect on it.
+B. atrox venom can result in several systemic and local symptoms, such as severe bleeding, kidney failure, abnormal clotting, blisters, and necrosis.
 The bite can also result in hemorrhage in the central nervous system, which leads to sequelae and even death.
-In a case reported in the Brazilian Amazon, symptoms such as pain and ecchymoses, headaches, nausea, vomiting, diarrhea, hypertension and blood incoagulability were reported, the patient died of stroke, even after administration of the antivenom.
-The Common lancehead has an LD50 of 1.1 to 4.9 mg/kg, the venom of juveniles is more inflammatory, lethal, hemorrhagic and kills more quickly than that of adults, people bitten by neonates are more likely to develop coagulopathy.
+In a case reported in the Brazilian Amazon, symptoms such as pain and ecchymoses, headaches, nausea, vomiting, diarrhea, hypertension, and blood incoagulability were reported, the patient died of stroke, even after administration of the antivenom.
+The common lancehead has an LD50 of 1.1 to 4.9 mg/kg; the venom of juveniles is more inflammatory, lethal, and hemorrhagic, and kills more quickly than that of adults.
+People bitten by neonates are more likely to develop coagulopathy.

 Venom yield averages 124 mg, although it may be as much as 342 mg.
 The enzyme reptilase (batroxobin), derived from this snake's venom, is used in modern medical laboratories to measure fibrinogen levels and blood coagulation capability.
 The test is considered to be a replacement for thrombin time, and is used when heparin is present in the sample.
 The enzyme is unaffected by heparin.